cMoNzzz/Setel-iOS/README.md

 ## Usage
 1. Navigate to the geofence area
 * Your Current Status will be displayed as ```Inside``` if you are inside the Geofence Area
-* Your Current Status will be displayed as ```Outside``` if you are out from the Geofence Area
+* Your Current Status will be displayed as ```Outside``` if you are out from the Geofence Area and not connected to any specific network
-* Your Current Status will be displayed as ```Inside```if you are outside from the Geofence Area but connected to the specific Wi-Fi that you connect earlier
+* Your Current Status will be displayed as ```Inside```if you are outside from the Geofence Area but connected to the specific Wi-Fi that you connect earlier .You can test this by disconnecting and reconnecting your Wi-Fi